aquariophilie/axolotl/README.md

 You will be asked to select the product (in this case `Confluence`) and the site where to install the app (e.g. `username.atlassian.net`)

----

 If everything went as expected, you should find the app on your confluence site.

+### Usage

-Test it creating an empty document and inserting the app `/qrcode`
+You can test the AXOLOTL app by creating an empty document in Confluence and inserting app `/qrcode`

-> :warning: When you add the app in your confluence page you won't find it with the name specified after the `forge register` command.
-Instead look for the title in `manifest.yml`.
-In this case the app is called Axolotl QR Code
+> :warning: When you add the app in your Confluence page you won't find it with the name specified after the `forge register` command.
+> Instead, look for the title in `manifest.yml`.
+In this case the app is called "Axolotl QR Code"

 ## About Atlassian Codegeist 2021